Thank you for reading our post, please rate this article at the end.

 But if you use your generator for more power-demanding applications outside of RVing, go for whatever wattage satisfies you.
 Just make sure the generator can be throttled up and down to meet the lower power needs in the RV.

-On the other hand, if you do actually need more than 3,600 watts and have 30-amp service in your RV, then you should just upgrade your RV’s electrical system to 50 amperes.
+On the other hand, if you need more than 3,600 watts and your RV has 30-amp service, you should upgrade its electrical system to 50 amperes.
 Otherwise, you won’t be able to use more than 3,600 watts.
-And if your appliances draw more than the 30-amp service can deliver, your RV’s breaker is going to trip.
+If your appliances draw more than the 30-amp service can deliver, your RV’s breaker will trip.

 With 50-amp service, the limits aren’t as strict as in 30-amp service.
 A 50-amp RV still won’t take more than 12,000 watts, but reaching those 12,000 watts isn’t easy.
 It would help if you had many powerful appliances to come close to this number.

 Due to this, when dealing with 50-amp service, most people probably won’t even have to think about any limits.
-They will have to pick whatever generator can satisfy their power needs.
+They will have to pick whichever generator can satisfy their power needs.

 This is still true with the 30-amp service.
 It would help if you still considered your power needs.
-However, since it’s much easier to reach 3,600 watts than 12,000, you will have to be careful not to overshoot and get a mighty generator.
+However, since it’s much easier to reach 3,600 watts than 12,000, you must be careful not to overshoot and get a mighty generator.

 Choosing generator wattage